conda-incubator/conda-store/docs/installation.md

 A good test that conda-store is functioning properly is to apply the `jupyterlab-conda-store` pod as a quick test.
-It will cause Conda-Store to build an environment with JupyterLab and NumPy.
+It will cause conda-store to build an environment with JupyterLab and NumPy.
 This pod is not needed for running conda-store.

 ```shell